NeuroML/Documentation/source/Userdocs/Schemas/PyNN.md

-<i>Leaky integrate and fire model with fixed threshold and decaying-exponential post-synaptic current.</i>
+<i>Leaky integrate and fire model with fixed threshold and decaying-exponential post-synaptic current .</i>